robert-mccarthy-ca/modern-druid/docs/kiln-system.md

 - Volatile matter (PAHs)
 - Heavy metals

 Biochar must be applied to soil or sold for stable use to qualify for credits.
-Testing is required at least annually and may increase depending on feedstock variability.
+Testing is required at least annually for both Puro and CFIA standards and may increase depending on feedstock variability.

 ---

 ## ♻️ Quench Water

 - Quench water is reused for later kiln cycles or diluted and applied to the food forest
+  - This may require storage if only processing biochar during the winter
 - Rich in soluble nutrients and beneficial compounds if managed properly

 ---